network performance problems on VM hosts

 Closing as #995 is the succeeding issue.

-#38 Updated by Florian Effenberger about 1 year ago
+#38 Updated by Florian Effenberger over 1 year ago

 - Blocks deleted (Task #824: migration of kermit to VM platform)